Functional analytic properties and regularity of the M\"obius-invariant Willmore flow in $\mathbb{R}^n$: Main theorems and and their proofs

-on account of equation \eqref{Frechet.G}, we conclude from $z^*_{T} \equiv 0$ on $\Sigma$ that $z^*_{t} \equiv 0$ on $\Sigma \times [T,T+\epsilon]$.
-Hence, on account of the real analytic dependence of the function $[t \mapsto z^*_t]$ on the time $t \in [t_0,T+\epsilon)$ by the second part of this theorem, we can therefore conclude that $z^*_t \equiv 0$ on $\Sigma \times [t_0,T+\epsilon]$.
-This proves already the first assertion of the third part of the theorem. \\ b) Now we consider the unique classical solution of the adjoint linear terminal value problem \eqref{adjoint.backward.uniqueness.2} from the fifth part of Theorem \ref{Frechensbergo}.
+on account of equation (\ref{Frechet.G}), we conclude from $z^*_{T} \equiv 0$ on $\Sigma$ that $z^*_{t} \equiv 0$ on $\Sigma \times [T,T+\epsilon]$.
+Hence, on account of the real analytic dependence of the function $[t \mapsto z^*_t]$ on the time $t \in [t_0,T+\epsilon)$ by the first part of this theorem, we can therefore conclude that $z^*_t \equiv 0$ on $\Sigma \times [t_0,T+\epsilon]$.
+This proves already the first assertion of the second part of the theorem. \\ b) Now we consider the unique classical solution of the adjoint linear terminal value problem (\ref{adjoint.backward.uniqueness.2}), provided by the fifth part of Theorem \ref{Frechensbergo}.
 The unique classical extension $\{z^*_s\}$ of the mild and classical solution

-of the terminal value problem \eqref{adjoint.backward.uniqueness} from the interval $[t_0,t]$ to the larger interval $(0,t]$ is given by the unique classical solution of the adjoint terminal value problem \eqref{adjoint.backward.uniqueness}, which stops at time $t=t_0$ in the function $z^*_{t_0} \in (L^{p}(\Sigma,\rel^n))^*$.
+of the terminal value problem (\ref{adjoint.backward.uniqueness}) from the interval $[t_0,t]$ to the larger interval $(0,t]$ is given by the unique classical solution of the adjoint terminal value problem (\ref{adjoint.backward.uniqueness}), which stops at time $t=t_0$ in the function $z^*_{t_0} \in (L^{p}(\Sigma,\rel^n))^*$.
 Since this classical solution is explicitly given by the function